|Southwest Washington Symphony Board of Directors 2021

 Longview Community Church.
 David is principal timpanist of the orchestra.

-Policy and Bylaws, and Scholarship Committees.
-In addition to providing minutes of all
+and Scholarship Committees.
+In addition to providing minutes of all board

-board meetings, he published a “Board Member Handbook” that includes board contacts,
+meetings, she publishes a “Board Member Handbook” that includes board

-association bylaws, financial asset information and conductor contract.
-Mike is a cellist in
+contacts, association bylaws, financial asset information and the conductor

 Chris Edgren, Treasurer, serves on the Executive and Finance Committees.
 Chris is a